AakaashRao/pyeventstudy/README.md

 # EventStudyPy

-A Python implementation of event study estimation, providing a Python port of the R eventstudyr package.

 ## Overview

-EventStudyPy is a Python package for conducting event study analyses, commonly used in economics and finance to study the effects of events or interventions on outcomes over time.
-This package is a faithful port of the R eventstudyr package, implementing the methods recommended in [Freyaldenhoven et al. (2021)](https://www.nber.org/papers/w29170).
+This package is a Python port of the R [eventstudyr](https://github.com/JMSLab/eventstudyr) package package, implementing the methods recommended in [Freyaldenhoven et al. (2021)](https://www.nber.org/papers/w29170), with an additional feature to enable absorbing high-dimensional controls as fixed effects.
+The proxy/IV functionality (FHS estimator) is not included in this version.

+This implementation has not been thoroughly tested: use at your own risk.

 ## Features